HumanBrainProject/openMINDS_generator/README.md

 As such, it interprets and exends the openMINDS schema syntax to formal, well-known formats, such as JSON-Schema or HTML, as well as extracts the vocabulary used across all metadata models.
 All schemas in all supported formats and the vocabulary are stored for central maintenance on the main openMINDS repository.
 Note that the pipeline is configured in such a way, that each commit on one of the openMINDS submodules will trigger a new build of the main openMINDS repository ensuring that its content is always up-to-date.

 The openMINDS_generator repository also hosts a small **openMINDS Python** library which allows you the dynamic usage of openMINDS in your Python application.
+Please find below a small documenation on how to install and use openMINDS Python.

 For more technical details please go to the [central openMINDS repository](https://github.com/HumanBrainProject/openMINDS) or the [openMINDS Collab](https://wiki.ebrains.eu/bin/view/Collabs/openminds/).